onurbinz/onurbinz/README.md

 - 🔭 I’m currently graduating on **Computer Science in UERJ(Universidade Estadual do Rio de Janeiro)**

-- 🌱 I’m currently learning **Javascript and it's framworks for mobile projects**
+- 🌱 I’m currently learning **Javascript and it's framworks for backend projects**

-- 👯 I’m looking to collaborate on **mobile projects**
+- 👯 I’m looking to collaborate on **backend projects**

 - 💬 Ask me about **Python, SQL, Excel, Power BI**